 The Handbook contains important information concerning the academic performance and personal conduct of students as well as University grievance procedures.
 It also outlines the conditions under which students may be placed on probation or suspension from the University.
-Student Handbooks are distributed during Check-In activities.
-Additional copies are available from the Student Affairs Office.
+The Charlotte Student Handbook is available online at www.jwu.edu.
+Copies of the handbook are also available at the Student Affairs Office and the Student Academic & Financial Services Office.

-2005-2006 Academic Calendar
+2006-2007 Academic Calendar